-One of the biggest motivations to ‘eat clean’ is the longing to have better looking skin.
-I get asked all the time if diet and nutrition has any real impact on skin health and skin appearance.
+One of the biggest motivations to ‘eat clean’ is the longing to have better-looking skin.
+I get asked all the time if diet and nutrition have any real impact on skin health and skin appearance.

 In a word, YES!

 Many people, of all ages, struggle with skin conditions such as acne, rosacea, dry skin, excess wrinkles, eczema, psoriasis and more.
 Let’s face it, we all want to look the best we can and feel good about ourselves and our appearance.
 There’s nothing wrong with that, and for those who struggle with skin health issues, it can be very upsetting when a solution to their problematic skin hasn’t been found.

 The gut-brain connection has been known about for decades but only now is it getting the attention, and legitimacy, it deserves.
 The health of our gut influences the health of our brains and vice versa, so it really shouldn’t come as a surprise that gut health has an impact on other organs such as the skin.

 In fact, over 70 years ago two dermatologists John H Stokes, and Donald M Pillsbury first suggested an overlapping connection between the gut, mood disorders such as anxiety & depression and skin conditions such as acne (1).

 Ahead of their time, by light years, they proposed that emotional states (stress) might alter normal gut/intestinal gut microflora (microbiota), increase intestinal inflammation and intestinal permeability (a.k.a. leaky gut), and contribute to systemic (whole body) inflammation.
 One of the remedies proposed by them was to use the bacteria Lactobacillus acidophilus, a common bacteria in cultured/fermented dairy foods at the time, which they used with some success.